libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 Besides resources, manufacturers also need to track and describe how work is demanded and performed.

 ISA-95 offers vocabulary to describe the views of this work from both the level-4 (business) perspective and the level 3 (execution) perspective.
-If you're wondering whether a model refers to level three or four, keep this trick in mind:
+If you're wondering whether a model refers to level 3 or 4, keep this trick in mind:

 **Models that start with "operation" refer to level 4; models that start with "work" refer to level 3.**

 ### The operational view of work

 In all conventional manufacturing, demand originates from the "top," that is, from the business or level-4 system.
-And production results are compared against this original demand.
+Production results are compared against this original demand.
 Thus, all conventional models of manufacturing include a model of demand, definitions, and results from the level-4 perspective.

-This operational view of work is defined in ISA-95 part 2.
+This operational view of work is defined in ISA-95 Part 2.
 Here is a quick primer on the major models:

 * **Operations definitions** define the resources required to perform a schedule.
 * **Operations schedules** include the _requests_ to produce goods.
 These requests typically demand that production occur at certain times or by certain deadlines.
 * **Operations performance** is the collection of _responses_ to a request.
 Performance models provide information about the _state_ of a request, such as `WAITING`, `READY`, `RUNNING`, and `COMPLETED`.
 * **Operations capability** provides information about the resources for past and future operations.
-These capability models provide a way to determine a plant's theoretical maximum capacity and a way to analyze how well past production operations performed against this capacity.
+These capability models provide a way to determine a plant's theoretical maximum capacity and a way to analyze how well previous runs performed against this capacity.

 ### The level-3 view of work